yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > [!IMPORTANT]
 >
-> * `DiffFlags` are **comparative**: each flag means “this attribute differs between LowerCL and HigherCL dominant plans,” not “HigherCL is wrong.”
+> * `DiffFlags` are **comparative**: each flag means "this attribute differs between LowerCL and HigherCL dominant plans", not "HigherCL is wrong".
 > * `PLAN_SHAPE_CHANGED` is the broadest signal.
 Many other changes may occur even when the plan hash stays the same (rare), but **a hash change is a strong indicator** the shape changed.
 > * Flags like `SPILL_CHANGED`, `PARALLELISM_CHANGED`, `GRANTED_MEMORY_CHANGED`, and scan/seek shifts typically correlate most strongly with real-world regressions and are good candidates for prioritized investigation.
-> * Some flags can be triggered by missing data: if one side’s plan XML indicators are NULL and the other side has values, comparisons using `ISNULL(...,-1)` or `ISNULL(...,0)` will still produce a change flag.
+> * Some flags can be triggered by missing data: if one side's plan XML indicators are NULL and the other side has values, comparisons using `ISNULL(...,-1)` or `ISNULL(...,0)` will still produce a change flag.
 In those cases, validate that both sides have comparable plan XML availability.

 > [!NOTE]
 >